technomada/cloud-from-scratch/apps/README.md

 ## Utility
 * OpenMap [no arm] - https://openmaptiles.com/server/

-Have an idea for an app listed here?
+Have an idea for an app to be listed here?
 Make a pull request!